tsukumo-web/bits/scroll/readme.md

 # Scroll

-A smooth scrolling javascript module based on Smooth Scroll by cferdinandi and Easing by photonstorm.
+A smooth scrolling javascript module based on Smooth Scroll by cferdinandi.

 - [Getting Started](#getting-started)
 - [How To Use](#how-to-use)